Best Credit Card for Airline Miles in India (2026): Features & Charges

 |

-While Niyo markets its cards with a "zero forex markup" promise, it is important to distinguish between the bank’s foreign transaction fee and the actual exchange rate used.
-When you use a Niyo card, the issuing bank waives the 3–5% transaction fee typical of traditional cards.
+While Niyo markets its cards with as "zero forex markup", it is important to distinguish between the bank’s foreign transaction fee and the actual exchange rate used.
+When you use a Niyo card, the issuing bank waives the 1-3% transaction fee typical of traditional cards.
 However, transactions are settled at the Visa network rate, which often includes a small, implicit margin compared to the interbank rate seen on Google.

 In contrast, Wise utilises a more transparent model.
 In addition to having no forex markup, it always provides the interbank rate and separates its costs into a small, upfront variable fee.
 Because Niyo's cost is embedded within the exchange rate itself, your INR may get slightly less foreign currency than it would with Wise’s interbank rate, as you can see below.
 Furthermore, as an INR-based card, Niyo converts your money at the live rate the moment you swipe, whereas Wise allows you to hold 40+ currencies to lock in favorable rates before you travel.